hanspi42/signalflowgrapher/MANUAL.md

 - For "Scale Path", select one or more nodes.
 - For the rest, watch Episode 3 of "Signal-Flow Graphs in 12 short lessons" on https://tube.switch.ch/channels/d206c96c?order=episodes and experiment.

+## Changes from V0.4 to V0.5:

+- Interface
+  - Ctrl still disables locking to the grid, but the grid now keeps being displayed.